bondvt04/link-saver/README.md

 # Why

 I've created it coz like to save those links "for later" (later usually never come), in other words I'm hoarder.
 Without app, I just opened all of those links in new tabs - plan was to come back, when I have time, and store all those links in google sheets and close those tabs, but.. there are never "have time".
 So I had dozens and dozens of open tabs.
 With app ON, I just save that links without even opening them.
 Perfect!
+(However, if you click everywhere not on link, it will save current page instead)

 # How does it work